LlorencCB/phis-docs-community/docs/community.md

 ### Groups properties
 Only admin-users are able to view the list of user groups within the `Tools > Groups` menu, not visible from a guest user account.
-For instance, the public account *guestphis* has no access to this menu.
+For instance, the public account *guestPHIS* has no access to this menu.

 From the `Tools > Groups` menu, admin-users get an overview the main properties of all users groups: